-The rideshare accident lawyers of Sam & Ash, LLP in Las Vegas can help if you’ve been injured in a collision involving an Uber or Lyft driver or another rideshare service.
+The rideshare accident lawyers of Sam & Ash Injury Law in Las Vegas can help if you’ve been injured in a collision involving an Uber or Lyft driver or another rideshare service.
 We stay ahead of the complicated liability questions raised by ridesharing service accidents and the legislation enacted in Nevada to regulate the services.

 We can help you file an Uber accident claim or Lyft accident claim and seek the compensation you are due after a ridesharing accident.
 You deserve What’s Right.
 Call us for a free consultation 24/7.